KualiCo/kuali_toolbox/README.md

 ## Installation

+To simply install the gem and provide access to the command line tools:

+    $ gem install rsmart_toolbox

-Add this line to your application's Gemfile:
+However, if you would like to reuse the our ruby modules in your own ruby program, add this line to your application's Gemfile:

 ```ruby
 gem 'rsmart_toolbox'